 The Kruger National Park is situated in Mpumalanga and Northern Province.

 One of the world's largest national parks, covering at least nineteen thousand four hundred and fifty-five kilometers.
 A stretch of three hundred and fifty kilometers with an average width of sixty kilometers.

 There are several major rivers which flow across it.

 There are five main botanical divisions, with the environment and natural foods of each division determining the variety of wildlife within it.

-A home to one hundred and thirty eight mammal species or more, including elephant, lion rhinoceros, giraffe, zebra, wildebeest, buffalo, hyena and a wide variety of antelope, and one hundred and fifteen reptile species.
+A home to one hundred and thirty-eight mammal species or more, including elephant, lion rhinoceros, giraffe, zebra, wildebeest, buffalo, hyena and a wide variety of antelope, and one hundred and fifteen reptile species.

-There are four hundred and eighty bird species, waterbirds, owls, raptors, louries, cuckoos, parrots and horn-hills.
+There are four hundred and eighty bird species, waterbirds, owls, raptors, louries, cuckoos, parrots, and horn-hills.
 Also two hundred tree species.

-Matoba National Park
+Manitoba National Park

-The world's largest number and variety of raptors, this includes more than thirty per cent of the world's eagle species, also rhino and southern Africa's largest number of leopard.
+The world's largest number and variety of raptors, this includes more than thirty percent of the world's eagle species, also rhino and southern Africa's largest number of leopard.

 Mountain Zebra National Park